COMPARE REMOVAL QUOTES

 |2 to 3||£1300 (20 feet)||£500|

 Of course, all of these prices are approximate and they can vary depending on the time of year your planned move will occur.
 You should also bear in mind that some people require additional shipping containers if they have lots of items they are taking with, such as antique furniture, for example.
 If you want to economise, then it is possible to share a shipping container with someone else but you will almost inevitably see delays in its arrival if you go down this path.

 Get Quotes and Save on your Move

 By getting experts to help you move, the whole experience can be much less of a headache.
-There is certainly enough to worry about when you are relocating to the other side of the planet!
 As such, obtaining quotations from reputable moving firms which have experience with international removals is virtually essential.
 You can obtain up to six different quotations with ease just by filling in the web form, below.

 How to Organise a Move to New Zealand?

 Perhaps it is sufficient to say that any move to New Zealand needs careful planning.
 Everyone’s priorities in life are different and this really comes into sharp focus when you work out what items will be coming with you to your new home and which ones won’t.
 Families need to approach the decision making behind this process in an open and fair way.

 If it is left to one person in the family to make the decisions, then someone is bound to feel they have been hard done by.
 This is especially the case with kids’ belongings.
 Sometimes children can have a sentimental attachment to old toys that they never seem to even play with.
 If possible, make a list of everything that you own and sort them into two categories – what you will take with you and what will be sold or given away.